-Watipa’s work and strategy is guided by an Advisory Board, which meets bi-annually.
+Watipa’s work and strategy is guided by an terrific and inter-disciplinary group of advisors.
 We are grateful for the expertise of a diverse group of advisors from around the world, who kindly share their ideas voluntarily to help Watipa grow from strength to strength.

 Georgina Caswell is Regional Technical Advisor at the International HIV/AIDS Alliance.
 Prior to joining the Alliance, Ms. Caswell worked with several community-based organizations to support people living with HIV and their communities on HIV and sexual and reproductive health and rights.
 As the program manager for the Global Network of People Living with HIV (GNP+), Ms. Caswell supported networks of people living with HIV to share experiences and build their skills to access prevention and treatment resources and services.
 Ms. Caswell was born in Ghana and currently resides in South Africa.
 She studied at the Institute of Political Studies in Bordeaux and holds a bachelor’s degree in politics and French from the University of Warwick and a master’s degree in development studies from the University of Manchester.

 Rima Afifi is Professor and Associate Dean, Health Promotion and Community Health, in the Faculty of Health Sciences at the American University of Beirut.
 Her expertise centres in the evaluation of health programs, trainings in health promotion, youth issues, tobacco control, community based participatory research (CBPR), and the development of strategic plans for health promotion.
 Her research interests span tobacco prevention and control, youth health promotion, community based partnerships and intervention, and programme evaluation.